knightfury16/multi-service-commerce/resource/self-journal.md

 ```

-Then also depending on environment the genereated types were different so had to configure that also using `binaryTargets`
+Then also depending on environment the genereated types were different so had to configure that also using `binaryTargets` option.

 ```
 generator client {